Siege of Germanicia: Background

-The siege
+Siege

 In the Autumn of 638, Abu Ubaidah launched several columns, including two commanded by Khalid ibn Walid and Ayadh, to raid Byzantine territory in Anatolia as far west as Tarsus.
 Khalid's objective was Germanicia (Arabic: Marash), the city which lies on a plain at the foot of the Taurus Mountains.
 The region is best known for its production of salep, a flour made from dried orchid tubers.
 In late 638, the Muslim army laid the siege to the city which contained a Byzantine garrison.
 Expecting no help from their Emperor, the Byzantine garrison surrendered the city on the usual terms of Jizya offered by the Rashidun army, which included terms stating that the garrison and the populace be spared.
 As for material wealth, the Muslims could take all they wished.

 Aftermath

 It is narrated that Khalid returned to Qinnasrin laden with spoils of war that had seldom been seen before.
 Many Muslim historians commented that Just the spoils of Marash were sufficient to make the soldiers of this expedition rich for life.
 Khalid ibn Walid, who was at the peak of his military career was unfortunately dismissed by Caliph Umar because of his immense popularity which was a result of his very successful military career.
 It was a general view that Umar had dismissed Khalid because he was angry with Khalid, though it was clarified later by Caliph Umar that:

 Khalid was urged by many of his companions to retaliate against Umar for this.
 Khalid did not, although he was powerful enough to launch a coup d'état against Umar and in effect seize the power of the Rashidun Empire.
 He instead chose to stay away from politics and died four years later in 642 in Emesa.
 Caliph Umar was said to have felt embarrassed for his conduct against Khalid and was reported to have said at his death that 'he would have appointed Khalid as his successor if he was still alive.'